-In a special film released earlier this year, film-maker Erik Anders Lang explored the roots of golf’s original Championship.
+In a special film released in 2020, film-maker Erik Anders Lang explored the roots of golf’s original Championship.

-As Lang discovered on a visit to Prestwick, the reason for The Open’s creation was the death in 1859 of Robertson, a man regarded as the finest player in Scotland.
+As Lang discovered on a visit to Prestwick, the reason for The Open’s creation was the death of Robertson, a man regarded as the finest player in Scotland, in 1859.

 “During the time leading up to the origin of The Open Championship, Robertson’s skill was unmatched,” Lang explains in ‘A Brief History of The Open’.